OctopusDeploy/docs/docs/getting-started/best-practices/configuring-microsoft-dfs-with-octopus-server.md

 **DFS in the standard configuration (ie, accessed through a DFS Namespace Root) is _not_ suitable for use as a shared file store with Octopus Deploy.**

-Operating Octopus Deploy with the non-recommended DFS configuration will likely result in significant, intermittent and difficult to trace problems.
+Operating Octopus Deploy with the non-recommended DFS configuration will likely result in intermittent and potentially significant issues.

 Below are recommendations and more details on: